-(May 1, 2023) The Groundwater Sustainability Plan for the Santa Margarita Groundwater Basin has been approved, a key step in the process of achieving long-term groundwater sustainability in the region by 2042.
+The Groundwater Sustainability Plan for the Santa Margarita Groundwater Basin was approved on April 27, 2023, a key step in the process of achieving long-term groundwater sustainability in the region by 2042.

 Work to achieve groundwater sustainability is well underway.
 The SMGWA and its member agencies are implementing projects and management actions to improve conditions in the Basin and utilizing an extensive monitoring network to track conditions in the Basin.
 Each April, the Agency issues an Annual Report on Basin conditions.

 “The State approval of our GSP shows the years of hard work by the community, and demonstrates that forward-looking cooperation is the right path for our water supply and environment,” said SMGWA Board Chair Chris Perri.
 “The work is not done, but it’s exciting to know we are making strong progress and have the support of DWR as we move forward together.”

 The Sustainable Groundwater Management Act of 2014 set forth a statewide regulatory framework for improving the long-term management of our vital groundwater resources.
 The Act required the formation of local Groundwater Sustainability Agencies (GSAs) that are now in place throughout the state to develop and implement GSPs to manage groundwater so as to achieve sustainability in a 20-year planning horizon and maintain sustainability over a 50-year implementation horizon.
 The Act also allows for state intervention if local management efforts are unsuccessful.